Title (JP): Eiyuu Densetsu: Sen no Kiseki III (英雄伝説 閃の軌跡Ⅲ)

 Conclusion: A traditional Japanese RPG to the core, Trails of Cold Steel III is sure to satisfy anyone who has followed the series to this point.
 New players, however, should start with Trails in the Sky FC (Win, PSP, PS Vita) or Trails of Cold Steel (Win, PS3, PS Vita, PS4).

-This review was originally published on 15 March 2018, and was updated on 10 June 2019 to include information on the western releases.
+This review was originally published on 15 March 2018, and was updated on 2 October 2019 with information on the western releases.